The Hampton Public Docks are open with some restrictions. Please contact Dock Master for more information. 757-727-1276

 - Stay 3 nights, get 4th night free excluding electric (Cannot be combined with any other discounts or promotions)

-Beginning August 1 no vessel may be docked at the Hampton Public Piers without advance reservations.
+No vessel may be docked at the Hampton Public Docks without advance reservations.
 Vessels docking without a confirmed reservation may be charged the full daily rate.

 - $10 up to 4 hours (Friday, Saturday & Sunday Only) - This does not include electricity